EduardoRodMol/mid_bootcamp_projet/README.md

 <p align="center">
   <img width="400" src="/img/OIP.jpg" alt="mid_bootcamp_project">
 </p>
-This repository contains a Python Streamlit application for analyzing Eurocopa data, as well as Jupyter Notebooks for scraping and cleaning the data.
+This repository contains a Python Streamlit application for analyzing Eurocopa data.

-I have used fastapi in order to create the endpoints which calls to the data located in a Atlas cloud database.
+In  order to do that I have used a kaggle dataset which have been fed with wikipedia information using web scraping using BeautifulSoup library  (web_scrapping.ipynb) as well as cleaning the data(VisualizacionDedatos.ipynb).

+This information was loaded in a MongoDB Atlas cloud (alimentar_bbdd.ipynb) and the information was recovery through endpoints using Fastapi (eurocopa.py)

-In this aplication you can see indivials statistics of the selecction whihc played the cup, and also you can see the where all the matches where played.
-This information  was scraped using  BeautifulSoup library, and for the geolocalitation I used an API provided by Nominatim
+All this information is loaded into a docker container and uploaded to an heroku website where the api  will be ready to be consume by the streamlit dashboard.
+For the geolocalitation I used an API provided by Nominatim